mit-pdos/sigmaos/cpython3.11/Doc/c-api/exceptions.rst

    .. note::

-      This function is normally only used by legacy code that needs to save and restore the error indicator temporarily.
+      This function is normally only used by code that needs to save and restore the error indicator temporarily.
 Use :c:func:`PyErr_Fetch` to save the current error indicator.

 .. c:function:: void PyErr_NormalizeException(PyObject **exc, PyObject **val, PyObject **tb)

-   .. deprecated:: 3.12

-      Use :c:func:`PyErr_GetRaisedException` instead,
-      to avoid any possible de-normalization.

    Under certain circumstances, the values returned by :c:func:`PyErr_Fetch` below can be "unnormalized", meaning that ``*exc`` is a class object but ``*val`` is